hyperstack-org/hyperstack/README.md

   config.opts = { ... transport specific options ...}
   config.channel_prefix = 'synchromesh'
   # config.client_logging = false                         # default is true
 end
+# for a minimal setup you will need to define at least one channel, which you can do
+# in the same file as your initializer - however normally you would put these
+# policies in the app/policies/ directory
+class ApplicationPolicy
+  # allow all clients to connect to the Application channel
+  regulate_connection { true }
+  # broadcast all model changes over the Application channel *DANGEROUS*
+  regulate_all_broadcasts { |policy| policy.send_all }
+end
 ```